YunoHost/doc/packaging_apps_git.md

 #### Commit

-To commit is simply to validate your work in git.
+To commit is simply to validate your work in Git.
 As you can do in GitHub.
 To have the same fields that you had on GitHub, with the name of the commit, and a longer explanation.
 You can simply use `git commit`.
 The first line, before the comments, is for the name of the commit.
 After all the comments, you can add an explanation if you want to.